Class Descriptions

 All students will be expected to show respect to one another while working together, performing or being an audience member.

-• Tumbling is often used as a traveling pass for transitions in dance.
-In Tumbling class we focus on the skills necessary to safely and successfully execute tumbling skills relevant to choreography.
+• Tumbling is often used as a dynamic traveling pass to enhance transitions in dance choreography.
+In this class, we focus on building the strength, technique, and confidence necessary to safely and consistently execute inversion skills such as cartwheels, aerials, walkovers, and handsprings.

 A program for younger dancers (up to age 6) who are interested in exploring dance, but not quite ready to take multiple classes.
 This includes mommy and me classes.